TaylonSopeletto/silicon/README.md

 ## credit card example ##

-here a fake credit card example that will work on the test mode
+credit card to use on test mode

 number `4242 4242 4242 4242`
 expiration date `01/30`